cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/_index.md

   * `4` — (default) request and validate client certificate.

   These values correspond to [crypto.tls.ClientAuthType](https://golang.org/pkg/crypto/tls/#ClientAuthType).
+  If not specified, AcraServer uses value from `--tls_auth` flag.

 * `--consul_tls_client_ca=<filename>`

   Path to additional CA certificate for Consul certificate validation.
   Empty by default.
+  If not specified, AcraServer uses value from `--tls_ca` flag.

 * `--consul_tls_client_cert=<filename>`

   Path to AcraServer TLS certificate presented to Consul (AcraServer works as "client" when communicating with Consul).
   Empty by default.
+  If not specified, AcraServer uses value from `--tls_cert` flag.

 * `--consul_tls_client_key=<filename>`

   Path to private key of the TLS certificate presented to Consul.
   Empty by default.
+  If not specified, AcraServer uses value from `--tls_key` flag.

 * `--consul_tls_client_sni=<SNI>`